 A language can be exported to a .lang file by clicking the Export button in the Localization Editor.
 Only the contents of the Custom Translation column are exported.

 User-created languages can be deleted, provided the _DeleteLanguage privilege is enabled.
 Click the Delete button in the Localization Editor to delete the language.
 Please note that there is no undo for this action.

-Note: If you modify an existing language we recommend you to save the language file as a copy with a different name, since the default files are overwritten when you upgrade the server.
+Note: If you modify an existing language, we recommend that you save the language file as a copy with a different name.
+The default files are overwritten when you upgrade the server.

 How to contribute